oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Now let's return to the pod and see what's happened

 - Re-connect to the pod: `kubectl exec -it storefront-588b4d69db-w244b -- /bin/bash`
-  - In the pod, run : `more /conf/storefront-config.yaml`
+  - In the pod, run : `cat /conf/storefront-config.yaml`

     ```
     app: